5 Ways to Earn Christmas Cash on eBay

 My wife has made more money selling her wire twisted broaches and headbands than any other crafts.

 People love minerals (synthetic minerals are affordable and simple to work with.)

 The materials can get expensive, so try and buy from online bulk retailers when at all possible.

 You may have a hard time selling your old faded clothes, but before you toss them to the curb, cut any savable colored or design shirts and denim into quilt squares!

-Her auction ended at $95!!
-Not only would it been impossible to try and sell the very same shirts she cut the quilt squares from, shipping would have been a mess!
+Her auction ended at $95!
+Not only would it been impossible to try and sell the very same shirts she cut the quilt squares from, but shipping would also have been a mess!

 This is a great way to use up any old curtains or material that could possibly make a nice addition to a quilters thread arsenal.